JonSaysHi/Etch-a-Sketch/README.md

 # Etch-a-Sketch

 Basic ETCH-A-SKETCH project as directed by theodinproject.
-Completed as instructed, with the optional task of adding functionality for random RGB value, and increasing opacity values completed tested.
-Eventlisteners for changing color and opacity not currently added with corresponding buttons.
-To be revisited in the future.
+Completed as instructed, with the optional tasks of adding functionality for random RGB value, and increasing opacity values completed.
+All code working as should be.
+Used code as suggested from various other platforms e.g. reddit and stackoverflow.

-Project completely to the minimum requirements as per theodinproject.